rexcfnghk/sample-ecommerce/README.md

 1. A connection string to LocalDB.
 This can be configured under `appsettings.Development.json`
 2. A 128-bit AES Key to encrypt passwords generated for users.
 This can be configured by:
     1. `cd ./SampleECommerce.Web`
-    2. `dotnet user-secrets set "Aes:Key" "{your 128-bit AES key}"` (Note that the key is in the format of a comma-separated string, e.g. `1,2,3,4...`)
+    2. `dotnet user-secrets set "Aes:Key" "{your 128-bit AES key}"` (Note that the key is in the format of comma-separated byte values, e.g. `1,2,3,4...`)
 3. A security key used to sign JSON Web Tokens used for authentication.
 Note that the algorithm used (configured in `appsettings.Development.json`, defaults to `HS256`) controls the number of bits required for the security key.
 The security key can be configured by:
     1. `cd ./SampleECommerce.Web`
     2. `dotnet user-secrets set "Jwt:SecurityKey" "{your security key}"`

 ### Running in Docker

-Since secrets are passed as [Docker secrets](https://docs.docker.com/engine/swarm/secrets/), you are required to provide the above 3 secrets and 1 additional secret above via a file mechanism:
+Since secrets are passed as [Docker secrets](https://docs.docker.com/engine/swarm/secrets/), you are required to provide the above 3 secrets and 1 additional secret via a file mechanism:

-1. (This corresponds the point 1 in Running Locally) You should provide a text file named `connectionstrings_development.txt` under `./` with your connection string to Microsoft SQL Server 2022 docker image, as specified in the `docker-compose.yml`.
+1. (This corresponds the point 1 in Running Locally) You should provide a text file named `connectionstrings_development.txt` under `./` with your connection string to the Microsoft SQL Server 2022 container, as specified in the `docker-compose.yml`.
-2. (This corresponds the point 2 in Running Locally) You should provide a text file named `aes_key.txt` under `./` with your AES key in the format of a comma-separated string, e.g. `1,2,3,4...`.
+2. (This corresponds the point 2 in Running Locally) You should provide a text file named `aes_key.txt` under `./` with your AES key in the format of comma-separated byte values, e.g. `1,2,3,4...`.
 3. (This corresponds the point 3 in Running Locally) You should provide a text file named `jwt_securitykey.txt` under `./` with your security key used to sign JSON Web Tokens.
 4. You should provide a text file named `sql_sa_password.txt` under `./` to configure the password used for the database system administrator (SA).
 Note that this is subject to Microsoft SQL Server's password requirements (at least 8 characters including uppercase, lowercase letters, base-10 digits and/or non-alphanumeric symbols).